Smartech-IT/Agent_Scripts/README.md

 2. Open a PowerShell window as an administrator.

+3. Move to place where script is stored.

-3. Run the following command to execute the script:
+4. Run the following command to execute the script:

 ```powershell
 Set-ExecutionPolicy Bypass; .\"Install Agent.ps1"